lbhoe/lbhoe.github.io/_posts/2022-12-29-holiday-hack-challenge-2022.md

 First rule looks good!

 STINC thanks you for your work with that DNS record!
-In this PCAP, it points to 192.185.57.242.
+In this PCAP, it points to `192.185.57.242`.

-Develop a Suricata rule that alerts whenever the infected IP address 192.185.57.242 communicates with internal systems over HTTP.
+Develop a Suricata rule that alerts whenever the infected IP address `192.185.57.242` communicates with internal systems over HTTP.

-When there's a match, the message (msg) should read Investigate suspicious connections, possible Dridex infection
+When there's a match, the message `(msg)` should read Investigate suspicious connections, possible Dridex infection

 ```bash
 $ echo 'alert http 192.185.57.242/32 any <> any any (msg:"Investigate suspicious connections, possible Dridex infection";sid:5551;)' >> suricata.rules